1. School of Aquatic and Fishery Sciences, University of Washington, Seattle, WA

 Data analysis

-Computation of substitution rate, and all downstream data analyses, were completed in R32 using Rstudio.
+Computation of substitution rate, and all downstream data analyses, were completed in R33 using Rstudio.
 We subset our substitution rate estimates according to each test described below.
-Unless otherwise noted below, for consistency among analyses we ensured that all datasets included genomes from all 19 species considered in the study, using estimates only from reads aligned to the pygmy sperm whale reference genome, divergence date estimates from McGowen et al.33 (6-partition AR model), and without correcting for ancestral heterozygosity.
+Unless otherwise noted below, for consistency among analyses we ensured that all datasets included genomes from all 19 species considered in the study, using estimates only from reads aligned to the pygmy sperm whale reference genome, divergence date estimates from McGowen et al.23 (6-partition AR model), with a maximum read depth of 500, and without correcting for ancestral heterozygosity.

 Data analysis: phylogenetic or demographic effects on substitution rate

-To examine the effect of phylogenetic inertia on substitution rate, we test for significant differentiation among taxonomic families in whole-genome substitution rate per year (substitution/site/year) as well as whole-genome substitution rate per generation substitution/site/generation) using an ANOVA.
-We compared observed patterns using both annual and generational estimates of substitution rate because they are both commonly reported in marine mammal genomic literature14,e.g. 22.
+To examine the effect of phylogenetic inertia on substitution rate, we test for significant differentiation among taxonomic families in whole-genome substitution rate per year (substitution/site/year) as well as whole-genome substitution rate per generation substitution/site/generation) using an ANOVA34,35.
+We compared observed patterns using both annual and generational estimates of substitution rate because they are both commonly reported in marine mammal genomic literaturee.g.
+14,21.

 We also consider potential effects of lifespan and body size on annual whole-genome substitution rate using data on species-specific maximum lifespan and maximum body length.
-Most of these data were acquired from Groot et al.34, and missing data were filled in from published literature (Table 1, Supplemental Table S1).
-We first tested for correlation between maximum lifespan and maximum body length, and found them to be correlated in our dataset (Spearman’s \(\rho\) = 0.83).
+Most of these data were acquired from Groot et al.36, and missing data were filled in from published literature (Table 1, Supplemental Table S1).
+We first tested for correlation between maximum lifespan and maximum body length using Spearman’s rank correlation coefficient37, and found them to be correlated in our dataset (\(\rho\) = 0.83).
 Next, we fit a generalized linear regression using both maximum lifespan and maximum body length as predictor variables.
-Because phylogenetic inertia may be a significant factor affecting variability in mutation rate among species, we used a phylogenetic generalized least squares (PGLS) modeling approach implemented using the phytools package in R35, and chose the best model and significant parameters based on reported AIC and p values, respectively.
+Because phylogenetic inertia may be a significant factor affecting variability in mutation rate among species, we used a phylogenetic generalized least squares (PGLS) modeling approach implemented using the phytools package in R38, and chose the best model and significant parameters based on reported AIC and p values, respectively.

 Data analysis: pipeline effects on substitution rate